 This LAMP is intended to address OWTS that are contributing to impairment of county waterbodies due to pathogens or nutrients.
 Impaired surface waters are those waterbodies that have been formally designated as impaired pursuant to Section 303(d) of the Clean Water Act.
 For these surface waters, the presence of some contaminant has caused water quality degradation to the point that it is threatening a beneficial use of that waterbody.
 Vulnerable surface waters are waterbodies near points of wastewater discharge that may become impaired if pollution control measures are not enforced.
-While there are a number of designated impaired waterways in Santa Cruz County, other waterbodies could be considered vulnerable and programs should be in place and enforced to provide vital water quality protection.
+While there are a number of designated impaired waterways in Santa Cruz County, other waterbodies could be considered vulnerable, and programs should be in place and enforced to provide vital water quality protection.

 Once a waterbody is listed as impaired, a Total Maximum Daily Load (TMDL) is developed for that waterbody.
 A TMDL establishes the maximum amount of a pollutant allowed in a waterbody, determines the sources of those pollutants, and establishes numeric targets to reduce or eliminate impairment.
 The TMDL also includes an implementation plan and serves as the starting point or planning tool for restoring water quality.
 Multiple waterbodies in Santa Cruz County are considered impaired and are included on the federal 303(d) list of impaired waterbodies.
-Several TMDLs have been developed and others are planned for the future, with a focus on mitigating sediment, pathogens, and nutrient loading to impaired water bodies.
-Table 2-2 ranks the significant controllable sources of impairment for each waterbody, as indicated by Regional Board staff in the TMDL staff reports with loading calculations for various sources.
+Several TMDLs have been developed and others are planned for the future, with a focus on mitigating sediment, pathogens, and nutrient loading to impaired waterbody, as indicated by the Regional Board in the TMDL staff reports with loading calculations for various sources.